How to Read the NMJL Card (2026 Guide) | Mahj Parlour

 If you’re new to the game, the card can look like a wall of cryptic symbols.
 But once you understand the notation, it’s surprisingly straightforward.
 This guide breaks it down.

-You can order the official card from nationalmahjonggleague.org.
-A new card is released every spring with a completely new set of hands.
+You can order the official card from nationalmahjonggleague.org in standard or large-print sizes.
 You’ll need the current year’s card to play, whether at a table or in an app like Mahj Parlour.

 Understanding the Layout